Chelsea hasn’t done anything with her life.

 Chelsea also worked at a psychiatric hospital in the Midwest for nearly three years—something like two years and eleven months, if anybody’s counting—which is now the basis for any work-related story she tries to tell.
 Everybody has retail horror stories.
 Not everybody can tell a story about the look on a doctor’s face when you say the bruise on your arm is a human bite mark.

-For now, Chelsea is a Minnesotan transplanted into Boston for grad school, where she aims to bring her Midwestern sensibilities to the East Coast in things such as the pronunciation of caramel (car-mel), the proper term for the fizzy carbonated beverages (pop), and the proper sports to root for (hockey).
+For now, Chelsea is a Minnesotan transplanted into Boston for grad school, where she aims to bring her Midwestern sensibilities to the East Coast in things such as the pronunciation of caramel (car-mel), the proper term for the fizzy carbonated beverages (pop), and the proper sports to follow (hockey).

 And in a seamless switch from third person to first person, let’s talk a little about what the point of this blog is.